No products in the cart.

 Parents should also be careful of toys that make very loud noises.
 These toys are harmless at an arm’s distance but if a child were to put that up to his or her ear, they can risk damaging the inner cells in their ear, leading to hearing loss in the long term.

-What Can You Do to Minimize Noise Issues?
+What Can You Do to Minimize Noise Issues for Children?

 Fortunately, avoiding the damages caused by loud noises can be easy to solve for your child.
 Simply relocating the crib or finding a room in the house away from the source of the noise can be enough.
 If relocating isn’t an option, there are always great white noise machines that help fade away disruptive and prevailing sounds that can keep your baby awake at night.

-On your child’s bedroom window, try hanging an AcousticCurtain and AcoustiTrac soundproofing curtains that can block nearly all outside noise.
+On your child’s bedroom window, try hanging an soundproof curtains and soundproof drapes that can block nearly all outside noise.
 These products are not only effective at blocking sound but can also be customized to fit the decor of your child’s room.
 Give us a message if you have any questions or comments!